This page contains tips to help keep you as safe as possible when dealing with an abusive relationship in a small, rural area.

 - Consider leaving the area, at least for a little while.
 Consider doing so even if you get a restraining order.

 - Carry a cell phone if you can, but don't count on it too much.
 Cell phones may not get good service in some places, and batteries do run out.
 Ask your local domestic violence organization if they give out cell phones and try to get one to have as a back-up phone.
 Have emergency numbers like 911 on speed dial.
-If you of low economic means, you may qualify for a free phone with free monthly minutes from the Assurance Wireless Program, sponsored by Virgin Mobile.
+If you are of low economic means, you may qualify for a free phone with free monthly minutes from a phone company such as the Assurance Wireless Program, sponsored by Virgin Mobile (WomensLaw is not affiliated with this program).

 - If you have access to a car, try to always have a full tank of gas in case you need to get to a far-away place in a hurry.

-- If you live in an especially cold place, in the winter, keep cold weather clothing (like a hat, scarf, and jacket) in an easy-to-reach place for you and your children.
+- If you live in an especially cold place, keep cold weather clothing (like a hat, scarf, and jacket) in an easy-to-reach place for you and your children, so that you can quickly have access to them if you need to flee.
 If you can, keep them in your car.

 - Be aware of where neighbors live along the road in case you ever need to pull the car over and run to a neighbor for help.